jshvarts/NotesNavigation/README.md

 ## Design Pattern
 MVVM (Model-View-ViewModel) is used to make the architecture cleaner, more readable and maintainable.
 Notes are stored and managed in memory within the domain layer (this sample is about Navigation and not full-blown [Clean Architecture](https://github.com/jshvarts/ConductorMVP) after all).

+## Bonus
+[This PR](https://github.com/jshvarts/NotesNavigation/commit/0744acff8d33708b72c852b71a8831a395ab22e2) contains steps needed to migrate from support library to AndroidX namespace.
+For more details, see [AndroidX Refactoring docs](https://developer.android.com/topic/libraries/support-library/refactor)

 ## Screenshots

 ![List of notes](docs/note-list.png?raw=true)